Quantum clock and Newtonian time: Abstract

 \section{Abstract}

-An extension of standard quantum mechanics is proposed in which the Newtonian time parameter appearing in the unitary evolution operator is replaced with the time shown by a `quantum clock'.
-A quantum clock is defined by the following properties: (a) the time that the clock shows is non-decreasing, (b) the clock ticks at random with random tick sizes, and (c) on average the clock shows the Newtonian time.
-We show that the leading term in the evolution equation for the density matrix associated with any quantum clock model gives the von Neumann equation.
-Modifications to the von Neumann equation are worked out in detail in a parametric family of examples for which the tick sizes have a gamma distribution.
-The leading correction to the von Neumann equation is given by the Lindblad equation generated by the Hamiltonian, but there are higher-order terms that generalize the von Neumann equation and the Lindblad equation.
-Lower bounds on the parameters of these quantum clock models are derived by use of the precision limit of an atomic clock.
+An extension of standard quantum mechanics is proposed in which the Newtonian time appearing as a parameter in the unitary evolution operator is replaced with the time shown by a `quantum clock'.
+Such a clock is defined by the following properties: (a) the time that the clock shows is nondecreasing, (b) the clock ticks at random Newtonian times with random tick sizes, and (c) on average the clock shows the Newtonian time.
+We show that the leading term in the evolution equation for the density matrix associated with any quantum clock gives the von Neumann equation.
+The leading correction to the von Neumann equation is given by the Lindblad equation generated by the Hamiltonian, but there are higher-order terms that generalize the von Neumann equation and the Lindblad terms.
+Modifications to the von Neumann equation are worked out in detail in a parametric family of models for which the tick sizes are gamma distributed.
+Lower bounds on the parameters of these quantum clock models are derived using the precision limit of an atomic clock.
+An anomalous term in the Ehrenfest theorem for a free particle is derived, which in principle can be used as a basis for testing such models.

-In quantum mechanics, the time evolution of the state of a system is formulated on the basis of a time variable that is grounded in Newtonian physics, in which time is a fixed structure external to the system \cite{Isham}.
+In quantum mechanics, the time evolution of the state of a system is formulated on the basis of a notion of time firmly grounded in Newtonian physics -- in which time is a fixed structure external to the system \cite{Isham}.
 Yet, empirically, the timescales of physical processes, especially in the microscopic realm, appear to be dependent on the nature of the environment to which the system is exposed.
 For example, chemical reactions can vary from femtoseconds to years, depending on a range of factors including the concentration and density of the reactants, the pressure, the temperature, and the presence of catalysts.
-Thus, at high concentration a process can move forward rapidly, whereas in a sparse environment a process progresses slowly.
+At high concentration, a process can move forward rapidly to completion, whereas in a sparse environment, a process progresses more slowly.
 If a system engages in many interactions with its environment, then time in effect passes more quickly for the system; whereas for a nearly isolated system with little by way of interaction, time passes slowly.